Flight of the White Wolf: Plot

-The following morning, Mr. Schott and local police discover that Gray has escaped the trap, much to their confusion.
+The following morning, Mr. Shott and local police discover that Gray has escaped the trap, much to their confusion.
 Russet leads Gray into water to hide their scents, but Gray collapses on a nearby beaver dam.
-Just as suddenly, Mr. Schott's hunting party arrives, but their view of the two is blocked by the dam.
+Just as suddenly, Mr. Shott's hunting party arrives, but their view of the two is blocked by the dam.
 Russet removes the bear trap from Gray, being the closest he's gotten to the wolf in days.
 Russet applies first aid to Gray's leg and gives him food.
 Gray recovers from his fever and fatigue, but still suffering a limp, and the two march on northward.
-The following day Mr. Schott finds them and is surprised to see Russet alive, and understands how Gray escaped the trap.
+The following day Mr. Shott finds them and is surprised to see Russet alive, and understands how Gray escaped the trap.
 He aims his rifle to shoot the wolf, but Russet blocks him and confides that Gray is his best friend.
-Russet tells Schott his plan to let Gray go and be a free wolf.
-Schott is persuaded and let's them go.
+Russet tells Shott his plan to let Gray go and be a free wolf.
+Shott is persuaded and lets them go.
 He tosses Bo's dog tag after.

-Eventually Russet and Gray reach the Nicolet National Forest.
-There Gray, fully healed, allows Russet to pet him and say goodbye.
+Eventually, Russet and Gray reach the Nicolet National Forest.
+There, a fully healed Gray allows Russet to pet him and say goodbye.
 Russet watches Gray head into the forest to be free with the other wolves.

 As the credits roll, we see Gray run with the other wolves in the forest, and Russet calls his parents to let them know of his success.